How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 A+ Content

 A+ Content, available to brand registered sellers, lets you enhance your product description with rich media like images, comparison charts, and formatted text.
-This can provide a significant sales lift.
 Amazon states that A+ Content can increase sales by 3 to 10% on average.
-While the text in A+ Content isn’t directly indexed for Amazon’s search algorithm, it boosts your ranking indirectly by improving your conversion rate, which is a powerful signal to Amazon.
+While the text in A+ Content is not directly indexed for Amazon's search algorithm, it boosts your ranking indirectly by improving your conversion rate, which is a powerful signal to Amazon.

 The Growth Engine: Driving Traffic and Sales